 300-Hour Kripalu Yoga Teacher Training

+Whether you are Kripalu-trained or from another tradition, our 300-hour advanced-level teacher training will support you in deepening your practice and providing you with the skills, knowledge, and experience to take your teaching to a higher level.
+Our 300-hour program is designed for life-long learners.
 Beginning your 300-hour training program means you are joining a community of over 17,000 Kripalu alumni and current students who are serving their communities by sharing the gifts of yoga.
 It also means you are enrolling in one of the most respected and established yoga training programs in the world.
-At Kripalu, we have been training yoga teachers for over forty years.

 Required Modules